cistuff/saladsockcock222/README.md

 - 🌱 I’m currently learning Python and Lua.
 - 💞️ I’m looking to collaborate on ssasfvv
 - 📫 Not public.
+- also im really sorry my username was meant to be like a chicken and something random im sorry

 <!---
 saladsockcock222/saladsockcock222 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.